meijichen/github/README.md

 # Description
-This Readme would normally document whatever steps are necessary to get the ppliation up and running
+This Readme would normally document whatever steps are necessary to get the application up and running

 ##Ruby version
 version 2.4.0p0